 Not to worry, you’ll soon be munching on popcorn and snacking on your favorite potato chips again!
-But, before that, you will need to take extra care to stay away from any foods that could damage or break your new appliances.
+But, before that, you will need to take extra care to stay away from any foods that could damage or break your new appliances such as braces.

 - Dairy: Soft Cheese, Pudding, Milk-based drinks

 - Breads: Soft tortillas, Pancakes, Muffins without Nuts